-If you have a travel question, submit it here and we'll pick out most specialised travel consultant nationwide to answer your question.
+If you have a travel question, submit it at firstname.lastname@example.org and we'll pick out the most specialised travel consultant nationwide to answer your question.
 Plus your question could be featured* in our next email, on our website or our Facebook page!

 Q. I am an older lady travelling on my own and have three days in Singapore before heading to Europe.
 How should I plan my stay there?
 (Shelia from Auckland)